Kipeá language: Documentation

 Jesuit João de Barros is said to have composed a catechism and a vocabulary of the language.
 Serafim Leite conjectured that the Arte and the Catecismo were in fact the work of Barros, merely studied and prepared for publication by Mamiani.
 However, this assumption is considered unlikely, given what Mamiani himself states at the beginning of the Arte, where he writes he "did not deem it time wasted, nor an unnecessary occupation, but rather a very necessary one" to compose a grammar.
 This is further supported by the testimonies of priests João Mateus Faletto and José Coelho, who granted approval for the publication of the work.
-Moreover, in the Catecismo Mamiani claims to have had "twelve years of experience with the language among the Indians".
+Moreover, in the Catecismo, Mamiani claims to have had "twelve years of experience with the language among the Indians".

+Modern studies

-Lucien Adam published a comparative study of Dzubukuá, Kipeá, Pedra Branca, and Sabujá, (Note: Available here) but his work is considered not to have brought any new contribution to the knowledge of Kipeá.
+Lucien Adam published a comparative study of Dzubukuá, Kipeá, Pedra Branca, and Sabujá in 1897, (Note: Available here) but his work is considered not to have brought any new contribution to the knowledge of Kipeá itself.
 In 1965, Gilda M. Corrêa de Azevedo completed her master's thesis on it under the supervision of Aryon Rodrigues; it was the first one on an Indigenous language ever produced in Brazil.
 Later that year, however, the military regime's intervention at the University of Brasília led to the resignation of more than 200 professors, leaving only a few in the Department of Linguistics.

+Revival

+The Kariri-Xokó people of Porto Real do Colégio, Alagoas, have been engaged in language revival since 1989 of the Kipeá and Dzubukuá varieties of Kariri, though primarily relying on the latter.
+In doing this, they have combined lexical material from both varieties; Kipeá is better documented grammatically, and Mamiani's grammar of it had been used in language revival efforts.